-The law around organ donation in England is changing to help more people pass on more organs to save and improve more lives like Primrose's.
+The laws around organ donation in the UK are changing to help more people pass on more organs to save and improve more lives like Primrose's.

 You still have a choice if you want to be an organ donor when you die.